improvie/improvie/README.md

 </div>

-`improvie` is a lightweight desktop application built with [Tauri](https://tauri.app/) that lets you manage your local video and audio files with ease.
-You can browse your media, create custom playlists, and enjoy smooth playback — all in a clean and intuitive interface.
+`improvie` is a lightweight software built with [Tauri](https://tauri.app/), allowing you to easily manage local video and audio files.
+It provides a clean and intuitive interface for browsing media, creating custom playlists, and smooth playback.

 ## ✨ Features

-- 📂 **Local Media Management**
+- 📂 **Media Management**
-  Import and organize video/audio files stored on your machine.
+  Easily manage local video and audio files.

 - 🎵 **Playlist Creation**
-  Quickly create and edit playlists from your local media.
+  Create playlists by compiling your favorite songs and videos.

 - 🎧 **Lightweight Media Player**
-  Seamless playback experience optimized for local content.
+  A media player with a simple and intuitive interface.

 - ⚡ **Built with Tauri**
-  Fast and secure with a native feel.
+  Uses Tauri for a lightweight and fast application.

-- 🌐 **Multi-language Support**
+- 🌐 **Multilingual Support**
-  Available in both English and Japanese, choose your preferred language.
+  Supports Japanese and English, allowing users to use it in their preferred language.

 - 🎨 **Theme Customization**
   Customize the appearance of the application.

 ## 📥 Installation

-### System Requirements

-- **OS**: Windows 10/11, macOS 11+, Ubuntu 20.04+
-- **RAM**: 2GB+ recommended
-- **Disk Space**: 100MB+ free space and enough space for your media files

-### Download

-Get the latest release from the [GitHub releases page](https://github.com/improvie/improvie/releases/latest).
+The latest release can be downloaded from the [GitHub Releases page](https://github.com/improvie/improvie/releases/latest).

 ## 📸 Screenshots